 Let’s start with a brief history lesson to differentiate between buzzwords like natural, organic, and wildcrafted, and where we stand.
 From there, we’ll get into prohibited ingredients as well as our safety standards, eco-conscious packaging, and steps towards sustainability.

 Already familiar with these buzzwords?
 Read about our formulation process here.

 Natural in many forms

-As we explore this word, we can see it has many forms.
-If we use the word “natural”, we’re making a promise to use safe, effective, and proven plant-based ingredients—which include all of our extracts, oils, and even preservatives—that promote gorgeous skin without compromising your health.
+As we explore the word “natural,” we can see it has many forms.
+If we use the word “natural,” we’re making a promise to use safe, effective, and proven plant-based ingredients—which include all of our extracts, oils, and even preservatives—that promote gorgeous skin without compromising your health.

 Made with organic ingredients